 Unlike other famous language platforms like Duolingo and Memrise, HelloTalk doesn’t have a way to teach you a language from scratch.

-There are no teaching modules, grammar drills, practice sets, vocabulary quizzes, phonology exercises, games, and activities that extend a systematic learning technique.
+There are no teaching modules, grammar drills, practice sets, vocabulary quizzes, phonology exercises, games, or activities that extend a systematic learning technique.

 There is no feedback or option to track your progress.

-No one has time to teach anyone a language, especially free of cost, if there is no mutual benefit.
+No one has time to teach anyone a language, especially for free, if there is no mutual benefit.

-So if you already possess a decent command of your target language or ready to teach someone adequately, you have an opportunity.
+If you already have a decent command of your target language or are ready to teach it well, you have an opportunity.

 By helping others, you’ll be helping yourself.
 This is what the app is all about.